 In October 2018, we issued \$172.5 million aggregate principal amount of convertible senior notes due 2025 (the "Notes").
 The Notes were sold in a private offering to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
 In accordance with accounting guidance for debt with conversion and other options, we separately account for the liability component ("Liability Component") and the embedded conversion option ("Equity Component") of the Notes by allocating the proceeds between the Liability Component and the Equity Component, due to our ability to settle the Notes in cash, shares of our common stock or a combination of cash and shares of our common stock, at our option.
 In connection with the issuance of the Notes, we incurred approximately \$5.6 million of debt issuance costs, which primarily consisted of underwriting, legal and other professional fees, and allocated these costs between the Liability Component and the Equity Component based on the allocation of the proceeds.
-Of the total debt issuance costs, \$2.2 million was allocated to the Equity Component and recorded as a reduction to additional paid-in capital and \$3.4 million was allocated to the Liability Component and recorded as a reduction of the Notes.
-The portion allocated to the Liability Component is amortized to interest expense using the effective interest method over seven years.
+Of the total debt issuance costs, \$2.2 million was allocated to the Equity Component and recorded as a reduction to additional paid-in capital, and \$3.4 million was allocated to the Liability Component is amortized to interest expense using the effective interest method over seven years.

 The Notes are senior unsecured obligations and bear interest at a rate of 3.00% per year, payable semi-annually in arrears on April 15 and October 15 of each year, beginning on April 15, 2019.
-Upon conversion, the Notes will be convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.
 The Notes will be subject to redemption at our option, on or after October 15, 2022, in whole or in part, if the conditions described below are satisfied.
 The Notes will mature on October 15, 2025, unless earlier converted, redeemed or repurchased in accordance with their terms.
 Subject to satisfaction of certain conditions and during the periods described below, the Notes may be converted at an initial conversion rate of 63.0731 shares of common stock per \$1 principal amount of the Notes (equivalent to an initial conversion price of approximately \$15.85 per share of common stock).